angusroberts/robot-antenna/README.md

 ## Step 0: Setting up your Raspberry Pi

 You will need to set up your Raspberry Pi to take part in this activity.
-See the [Raspberry Pi Start Guide here](http://www.raspberrypi.org/help/quick-start-guide/) to get you up and running.
+See the information already provided to get you up and running, or see http://www.raspberrypi.org/help/quick-start-guide/

 ## Step 1: Making an antenna for your robot